Steve Garrison

 Stevenson Nathaniel Garrison (born September 12, 1986) is an American former professional baseball pitcher.
-He played in Major League Baseball for the New York Yankees in 2011.
+He played in Major League Baseball (MLB) for the New York Yankees in 2011.

 Garrison grew up in Ewing Township, New Jersey and attended The Hun School of Princeton in Princeton, New Jersey.

-Minor and Major League career
+Professional career

+Milwaukee Brewers

-Garrison was selected by the Milwaukee Brewers in the 10th round (295th overall) of the 2005 Major League Baseball Draft.
-On July 25, 2007, he was traded to the Padres with Will Inman and Joe Thatcher for Scott Linebrink.
+Garrison was selected by the Milwaukee Brewers in the 10th round (295th overall) of the 2005 Major League Baseball draft.

+San Diego Padres

+On July 25, 2007, Garrison was traded to the San Diego Padres with Will Inman and Joe Thatcher in exchange for Scott Linebrink.
 He was promoted as high as Triple-A, where he played for the Portland Beavers.
 On September 6, 2010, he was designated for assignment.

+New York Yankees

 On September 9, 2010, Garrison was claimed off waivers by the New York Yankees.
 He joined the Double-A Trenton Thunder for the 2010 Eastern League playoffs.

 He was called up by the Yankees for the first time on July 19, 2011.
 Garrison made his major league debut on July 25, 2011, against the Seattle Mariners, recording the last 2 outs in a 10–3 Yankees win.
-He was designated for assignment on September 11, 2011 and became a minor league free agent after the season.
+He was designated for assignment on September 11, 2011, and became a minor league free agent after the season.

+Seattle Mariners

 The Seattle Mariners signed Garrison to a minor league contract on November 22, 2011.

+Later career

-He signed a minor league contract with the Arizona Diamondbacks in December 2012 and with the Baltimore Orioles in February 2014.
+Garrison signed a minor league contract with the Arizona Diamondbacks in December 2012.

-Independent baseball
+On February 14, 2014, Garrison signed a minor league contract with the Baltimore Orioles organization.

 Garrison played with the Long Island Ducks for part of the 2014 season before being released.
 In 2015, Garrison signed with the Camden Riversharks.
 He became a free agent after the 2015 season.